Changing Clinical Trials Scenario In China

 - Improved regulatory environment for clinical trials and new drug approvals

-- 29,140 hospitals and clinics.
+- 29,140 hospitals and clinics

 - 1,04,400 independent outpatient clinics.

-Leading therapeutic areas and prevalence of disease
+Leading therapeutic areas and prevalence of the disease in China

 Now, the leading therapeutic areas in clinical trials are